/ What-fabrication-techniques-welding-bending-are-used-for-alloy-400-pipe

 MIG Welding: Efficiency and Versatility

-Benefits of MIG welding Alloy 400 pipes include:
+Some of the benefits of MIG welding Alloy 400 pipes are:

-• Higher deposition rates compared to TIG welding
+• Higher rates of formation than TIG welding

 Specialized Welding Considerations

-• Proper joint preparation to ensure full penetration
+• Proper preparation of the joint to ensure full entry

-• Post-weld heat treatment to relieve stresses and optimize properties
+• Post-weld heat treatment to reduce stresses and make features better

 Bending Techniques for Alloy 400 Pipe